 Next, the stoker climbs onto the rear seat.
 They can use a step stool if needed.
 Once seated, the stoker places their feet on the pedals.

-Practice mounting and dismounting in a safe area before hitting the road.
-This builds confidence and teamwork.
+Practice getting on and off in a safe spot.
+This builds your trust and skill.

 Communication Between Riders